davepoppins5073/Proj_Auto_Trading_Bot/README.md

 3. The program will return the calculation report and a plot of the predictions overlaid with the actual
 4. The user can then select the model which best meets their criteria

+### ** Note on Keras Library and MacBook LapTops**
+Some members ofour team were couldnt access the keras library due to issues with the M1 processor.
+As a result we had we ketp the lstm code on Google Colab for accessibility purposes.
+In future iterations of this project we plan to address this by consolidating all ipynb on Google Colab.
+Note and comments in the Google Colab ipynb  give more context to this issue and how we worked around it.

 ![LSTM predictions](./images/streamlitpic.png)

 ### **Streamlit**